heptarch/heptarch.github.io/projects.md

 more literally grounded, than the ever-shifting requirements of a telecommunications giant during the most technologically explosive century in human history?
+Each innovation by Bell Labs, every patent, paper and prize, arose from some concrete need of the system.